scientific-python/specs/purpose-and-process/index.md

 would be through team consensus.
 A SPEC may not be a good fit for every single project, and thus there is no expectation that all SPECs must be adopted by all projects.
-That said, SPECs serve their purpose to the extent that they are adopted by several projects—and their authority stems from the extent to which they are.
+That said, SPECs serve their purpose through being adopted by several projects—and their authority stems from the extent to which they are.

 Participants in the SPEC process must adhere to our